carloscerlira/1D-Damped-Wave-Equation/README.md

 # Documentation
 * The code directory contains the simulation.
-* The presentation file contains the lab report where a brief explanation of the problem and yhe study of harmonic solutions in the lab can be found.
+* The presentation file contains the lab report where a brief explanation of the problem and the study of harmonic solutions in the lab can be found.